Please expand the areas below for frequently asked questions and their answers, plus some general information on the causes of poor AV sync.

 During power-up, Sync-One2 verifies the internal firmware is intact and has not been tampered with.
 If this fails for any reason, then this message is displayed.
 It means the unit is awaiting firmware to be uploaded, which can be downloaded via the support pages.

-Normally this error only happens if a firmware upgrade has been interrupted, so try again.
+Typically, this error only happens if a firmware upgrade has been interrupted, so please try again.
 However, if an attempt has been made to tinker with the firmware, please stop it and reload the unaltered firmware.

-If the error appears at first power on, and then Sync-One2 starts up as normal after around 30 seconds, buy a lottery ticket.
+If the error appears at first power on, and then Sync-One2 starts up as normal after around 30 seconds, buy a lottery ticket!
 The probability of a Sync-One2 doing this is 1 in 4,294,967,296.
-If this keeps happening on your Sync-One2, please get in touch, it is easily fixable, but we will need the unit back to work some magic.
+If this keeps happening on your Sync-One2, please get in touch.
+It is easily fixable, but we need the unit back to work magic.

 Short version

-Yes, there is, but it has fundamental problems.
+Yes, there is, but they have fundamental problems.

 Long version